chelseaparlett/CPSC230ParlettPelleriti/Assignments/HW3.md

 When it is the human’s turn the program should print out "HUMAN'S TURN" and then clearly show the current score of both players.

 Allow the human to input “r” for roll and “h” for hold.
 (Hint: use the input function).
+For each roll they make, print out "You Rolled a " and what they rolled.

 ## Computer's Turn
 When it is the computer’s turn, you should print out "COMPUTER'S TURN" and then clearly show the current score of both players.